Skip to main content

 Breakthrough?
 Causing asbestosis, lung cancer, India to get tremolite asbestos from China

-An email alert, forwarded by senior Vadodara-based health rights activist Jagdish Patel, has quoted a news item emanating from Gansu Province, located in the northwestern region of China, and disseminated by Gansu News, which covers a range of topics, including regional development and economic activities, in the province. the news item, in "simple" Chinese with translation in English, says that there is "breakthrough" in exporting asbestos from China to India.
+Senior Vadodara-based health rights activist Jagdish Patel has forwarded to me an important news item.
+Emanating from Gansu Province, located in the northwestern region of China, and disseminated by Gansu News, which covers a range of topics, including regional development and economic activities, in the province, the news item, in "simple" Chinese with translation in English, says that there is "breakthrough" in exporting asbestos from China to India.

 Hailing the breakthrough in foreign trade for the province's Akesai county for the first time, "showcasing" it as regional economic progress, the news of export to India comes six months after the US Environmental Protection Agency (EPA) announced a ban on the only type of asbestos, chrysotile, used in the United States.
 Banned in 65 countries around the world, according to the International Labour Organisation (ILO), an estimated 100,000 people die each year from “work-related asbestos exposure” because asbestos is considered carcinogenic.